How to dodge more taxes with a Traditional 401k.

 You’ve had a lower income this year than usual, such as because of a sabbatical or career break.
 Your marginal rate temporarily drops.
 Do Roth for the rest of that year and switch back to Traditional when full income returns.

-You’ll have $5M+ in pre-tax accounts by retirement.
+You’ll have millions in pre-tax accounts by retirement.
 Required minimum distributions (RMDs) can push withdrawals into higher brackets than you ever saw while working.
 This can be a real problem for high earners and serious investors.
 But there are also ways to solve this later through Roth conversions in low-income years after you retire and before required minimum distributions kick in at 75.

 You’re working in a low-tax state and expect to retire in a high-tax state (Rare).
 This favors Roth, but no one does this.
 Most people do the opposite and retire to Florida, where there are no state taxes, which favors Traditional.